SimoneDutto/jimm/spec.md

 - `Cores`: Used to display info, updated from the controller's watcher.
 - `Units`: Used to display info, updated from the controller's watcher.

+> Notes
+> All things used to display info we can get from API calls w/o persisting anything.
+> The watcher for applicationoffer can be removed in favor of retrieving Machine, Cores, Units from the api.

 ### Controller
 - `ID, Created At/Updated At, Name, UUID`: generic fields
 - `AdminIdentityName,AdminPassword`: Used to authtenticate requests going to controllers.
-Potentially removable because we use `CredentialsStore`
+Potentially removable because we could use `CredentialsStore`
 - `CACertificate,PublicAddress,TLSHostname,Addresses`: Used by JIMM to route requests.
 - `CloudName,CloudRegion`: used by JIMM to set cloud's priority
 - `Deprecated`: used by JIMM to deprecate controllers.